18F/Modular-Contracting-And-Agile-Development/_strategies/human-centered-design.md

 For more on how to use these methods check out [methods.18f.gov](methods.18f.gov).

 #### Contextual inquiry
-One tool that is especially helpful prior to conducting an acquisition is contextual inquiry, that occures where a user will likely be when they use your tool.
+One tool that is especially helpful prior to conducting an acquisition is contextual inquiry, that occurs where a user will likely be when they use your tool.

 1. Go to the places users work.
 2. Ask them what they do.